4 In-Demand Counseling Careers in Austin

 One practicum course and two internship courses are required.
 These courses must be taken during the last three semesters:

 Total Hours: 60

-As a part of the program’s philosophy and educational training program, you’ll participate in training experiences that encourage self-growth.
-These exercises may require an appropriate degree of self-disclosure, which you won’t be graded on.
+As a part of the program’s philosophy and educational training program, you will participate in training experiences that encourage self-growth.
+These exercises may require an appropriate degree of self-disclosure, which you will not be graded on.
 This confidential information will not be discussed outside of the classroom.